 - You can have your levels tested to make sure you are within a normal range.

 Diagnosing a shrinking or atrophy of the testicles should be performed by a medical professional.
-There are treatable and reversible causes in addition to testing that can be done to reveal the cause.
+There are treatable and removable causes in addition to testing that can be done to reveal the cause.

 - A physical exam will assess the size, shape, texture, and firmness of the balls to make sure there are no abnormalities.